Archives, manuscripts and Web Archive resources on Black Britain

 See the Archives and Manuscripts Catalogue to research these collections.

-- Restoration and 18th Century includes the original letters of Ignatius Sancho.
+- Our Restoration & 18th Century module includes the original letters of Ignatius Sancho and articles on Travel, colonialism and slavery

 What is available in our Reading Rooms?